How to Spend 24 hours in Lima Peru for Kids

 Chorillos District of Lima

 Our first stop during our 24 hours in Lima Peru was the seaside Chorillos District.
 This region is famous for its luxury resorts, beaches, and seaside restaurants.
+The region is beautiful.
+And the rocky shores gave us a great idea of what to expect the next day when we visited the Paracas Nature Reserve.
 And after exploring, it’s no surprise why.
 The region offers sweeping views of the coastline.

 The Chorillos district has a deep history on display as well.
 The region was a focal point of the War of the Pacific where much of the Chorillos district was completely destroyed by Chilean invaders.
 And monuments to the terrible losses during the war are on display at the top of Morro Solar.
 This towering rock also offers some of the most incredible views of Lima.
 I addition, Morro Solar is the location of a popular planetarium.